In a bid to transform the world’s digital sphere, today, the South Korean tech giant Samsung has introduced a new game-changing DDR5 solution.

 Unlike the previous DDR4, the new DDR5 embeds a power management integrated circuit (PMIC) directly into a dual in-line memory module (DIMM), leading to a 30% increase in module power efficiency and a more reliable power supply.

-Data centers are the primary users of DDR5, as they require low-power, high-performance memory to function at its full potential, as they consume a lot of energy to run operations and keep servers cool.
+Data centers are the primary users of DDR5, as they require low-power, high-performance memory to function at its full potential.
+They consume a lot of energy to run operations and keep servers cool.

 Existing DRAMs for servers will gradually be replaced by DDR5 beginning in the third quarter of this year, a move that might help data centers remain cost-effective while also encouraging sustainable, environmentally friendly development.